libsidplayfp/combined-waveforms/NOTES.md

 The ST, PS and PST samplings for the 6581 are affected by the saw top bit writeback issue: once the top bit is driven low the accumulator is altered rendering the second half of the values invalid (those from 2048 to 4095).
 A few PS samplings, marked as odd, seems to be in fact good for some reason.

 New correct samplings are now available at https://sourceforge.net/p/vice-emu/bugs/1887/

+Hint
+---

+Perform multiple samplings on same chip and AND them toghether, this would eliminate random fluctuations and provide the base for a more stable model.